RPNB Biometric Pistol Safe Review (2026)

 What Works

-• Ultra-low price: Biometric access for $60-80 budget
+• Ultra-low price: Biometric access at the bottom of the market

 • Compact size: Fits easily in drawers or small spaces